 4 Steps to Selling Solutions Successfully

-There are 4 steps we teach in our solution selling training that, if you follow with the required sales expertise and consultative selling skills, will put you at the top of your game.
+There are 4 steps selling solutions that we teach in our business sales training that, if you and your sales team follow with the required sales expertise and consultative selling skills, will put you at the top of your game.

 Based upon solution selling training best practices, great solution sellers know how to:

 Ideally, both the buyer and seller are invested in the proposed solution.
-Accordingly, solution selling training experts know that top sellers ask for the buyer’s involvement in designing the fix.
+Accordingly, solution selling training experts know that top sellers ask for the buyer’s involvement in designing the approach and the solution.
 After each meeting, both leave with action steps.
-This helps ensure the client’s buy-in—the buyer and seller work more as partners than mere participants in a transactional sale.
+This helps ensure the client’s buy-in — the buyer and seller work more as partners than mere participants in a transactional sale.

 Top solution sellers don’t simply rely on leads from others.
 They are always connecting with people and looking for new contacts and referrals.
 They know how to promote themselves and their company and welcome opportunities to meet new people both personally and professionally.
 They know that you can never predict who knows whom.
 Sometimes it’s your next-door neighbor who is the best lead into that company whose door you could never open before.